Mindfulness Team Building Activities: Reduce Stress, Build Bonds mindfulness

 9. Aromatherapy + Calm Space Setup

 Create a designated relaxation zone at your office or retreat.
 Add calming scents like lavender, eucalyptus, or citrus, along with cozy seating, soft music, and natural light.
-It becomes a go-to spot for recharging throughout the day—no need to say a word.
+It becomes a go-to spot for recharging throughout the day—no instructions needed.

 10. Nature-Based Reflection Time